OSVTAC/project-recommendations/pages/background.md

 #### 3.4.5.
 Election Data Standards & Organizations

+   * [Voluntary Voting System Guidelines][eac-vvsg] (VVSG).
+In January 2016,
+     the [U.S. Election Assistance Commission][eac] (EAC) adopted a plan where, starting in July 2017, all new voting systems would be required to be tested against the Voluntary Voting System Guidelines Version 1.1 (VVSG 1.1).
+The EAC approved the VVSG 1.1 in March 2015.

+     The EAC was established by the Help America Vote Act of 2002 (HAVA) to develop guidance on HAVA requirements.
+The EAC works with NIST to sponsor Technical Guidelines Development Committee (TGDC) working groups for newer versions of the VVSG.

    * Election Markup Language (EML), Original XML-based election data interchange format.
      [Wikipedia Overview][eml-wikipedia], [Specifications][eml-specs]. \[2011\] (Obsolete)